Spectre-ak/Firebase-Android/README.md

         databaseReference.addValueEventListener(postListener);

-#### So now....
+### So now....
 How app works---->

    At first for a new user the user will be asked for a username so as to create a reference on the database.
-      Like Below---image